Statue of Halina Mikołajska

-The Halina Mikołajska Monument (Note: Polish: Pomnik Haliny Mikołajskiej) is a monument in Warsaw, Poland, in the Downtown district, located in the Marshal Edward Rydz-Śmigły Park near the building of the Senate of Poland.
+The statue of Halina Mikołajska (/pl/; Pomnik Haliny Mikołajskiej) is a monument in Warsaw, Poland, in the Downtown district, located in the Marshal Edward Rydz-Śmigły Park near the building of the Senate of Poland.
 It consists of a bronze statue of Halina Mikołajska (1925–1989), actress and activist of the pro-democratic movement in the Polish People's Republic.
 The monument was designed by Krystyna Fałdyga-Solska, and unveiled on 4 June 2012.

 History

 The moment was designed by sculptor Krystyna Fałdyga-Solska.
 It was dedicated to Halina Mikołajska (1925–1989), actress and activist of the pro-democratic movement in the Polish People's Republic.
 She was one of the signatories of the Letter of 59, and the member of the Workers' Defence Committee, and the KOR Committee for Social Self-Defense.

 The monument was unveiled on 4 June 2012, in the 23rd anniversary of the 1989 Polish parliamentary election.
 The ceremony was held by Bronisław Komorowski, President of Poland, and Danuta Szaflarska, actress and veteran of the Warsaw Uprising.
 It was also attended, among others, by Tadeusz Mazowiecki, former Prime Minister or Poland, Bogdan Borusewicz, Marshal of the Senate, Hanna Gronkiewicz-Waltz, mayor of Warsaw, and Władysław Bartoszewski, chairperson of the Council for the Protection of Struggle and Martyrdom Sites.
 There was also read a letter written by Donald Tusk, Prime Minister of Poland.